-Visit your dentist during pregnancy.
-Make sure your dentist knows that you are pregnant and report changes in your oral condition to them.
-If you are taking any medications or supplements, let them know this as well.
+Visit us early in your pregnancy.
+Make sure we know that you are pregnant and report changes in your oral condition to us.
+If you are taking any medications or supplements, let us know this as well.

-If your dentist is to prescribe medication as part of more extensive treatment, he or she will avoid drugs considered unsafe for pregnant women.
+If we prescribe medication as part of more extensive treatment, we’ll avoid drugs considered unsafe for pregnant women.
 By example, penicillin or amoxicillin may be safe, but tetracycline can stain the fetus’ teeth permanently and will not be used.

 At times it may be very important to obtain an x-ray of your teeth for treatment during pregnancy.
-This may cause concern, however, your dentist will protect you with a special apron for your abdomen, and a thyroid collar.
-Discuss this thoroughly with your dentist to allay any fears you may have.
+This may cause concern, however, we will protect you with a special apron for your abdomen, and a thyroid collar.
+Discuss this thoroughly with us to allay any fears you may have.